 You’re probably wondering when your first period will come.
 Although most girls get their first period between 11 and 13 years old, you could start your period anywhere from between 9 and 16.

 You can take clues from your body.
-During puberty, when your body becomes sexually mature, you'll have some of these signs that your first period is on its way.
-These changes may happen in a different order:
+During puberty, when your body becomes sexually mature, you'll show some of these signs that your first period is on its way.
+These changes may happen in any order: